rkshawon/e-shop/README.md

    1. User have to be logged in to buy product.
    2. User address and card info has be to fill out before processing payment
   * Admin-
-   1. Admin can upload product and also view all his products.
+   1. Admin can upload product and also view all his products